 - 1. Literally Homeless - a.
 Eligibility should be documented in the following manner (in order of preference): - i.
 Third party verification (HMIS print-out, or written referral/certification by another housing or service provider); or - ii.
 Written observation by an outreach worker; or - iii.
 Certification by the individual or head of household seeking assistance stating that (s)he was living on the streets or in shelter. - b.
 If the provider is using anything other than a Third Party Verification, the case file must include documentation of due diligence to obtain third party verification. - 2.
 Imminent Risk of Homelessness - a.
 Eligibility should be documented in the following manner (in order of preference): - i.
 A court order resulting from an eviction action notifying the individual or family that they must leave within 14 days; or ii.
 For individual and families leaving a hotel or motel evidence that they lack the financial resources to stay; or - ii.
 A documented and verified written or oral statement that the individual or family will be literally homeless within 14 days; and - iii.
 Certification that no subsequent residence has been identified; and - iv.
 Self-certification or other written documentation that the individual lacks the financial resources and support necessary to obtain permanent housing. - 3.
 Homeless Under Other Federal Statute (Not typically used in the Santa Cruz County CoC) - 4.
 Fleeing/Attempting To Flee Domestic Violence (DV) - a.
 Eligibility should be documented in the following manner (in order of preference): - i.
-For victim service providers: - ii.
-An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources.
-Statement must be documented by a self-certification or a certification by the intake worker. - iii.
-For non-victim service providers: - iv.
+For victim service providers: - An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources.
+Statement must be documented by a self-certification or a certification by the intake worker. - ii.
+For non-victim service providers: - 1.
 Oral statement by the individual or head of household seeking assistance that they are fleeing.
 This statement is documented by a self-certification or by the caseworker.
-Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and - v.
-Certification by the individual or head of household that no subsequent residence has been identified;
+Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and